Machine ID with Server Access | Teleport

 tsh.

-- If you have not already connected your server to Teleport, follow the Server Access Getting Started Guide.
+- If you have not already connected your server to Teleport, follow the getting started guide.

 - To check that you can connect to your Teleport cluster, sign in with